The Irwin family has saved over 90,000 animals, many of them injured in the Australia wildfires

 “With so many devastating fires within Australia, my heart breaks for the people and wildlife who have lost so much,” Bindi said in an Instagram post on Thursday.

-The 21-year-old confirmed that the Australia Zoo, which is owned and operated by the Irwin family, and their conservation properties are not endangered by fires
+The 21-year-old confirmed that the Australia Zoo, which is owned and operated by the Irwin family, and their conservation properties are not endangered by the fires.

-The zoo’s Wildlife Hospital has been “busier than ever,” Bindi said in the caption of the photo which shows her smiling in front of a picture of Steve and his mother holding a crocodile.
+The Australia Zoo’s Wildlife Hospital has been “busier than ever,” Bindi said in the caption of the photo, which shows her smiling in front of a picture of Steve and his mother holding a crocodile.

 “My parents dedicated our Australia Zoo Wildlife Hospital to my beautiful grandmother.
 We will continue to honour her by being Wildlife Warriors and saving as many lives as we can,” Bindi said.